MiguelEVeliz/fibonacci_web_service/README.md

   http://www.python.org/getit/

-You also need to have flask install.
+You also need to have flask installed.

-In Ubuntu, Mint and Debian you can install Python 3 like this:
+In Ubuntu, Mint and Debian you can install flask like this:

     $ sudo python3-pip install flask